-To reflect the most up to date information available, graph 9 illustrates the five-year land supply based on RSS figures (as adopted on 30th September 2008).
+To reflect the most up to date information available, graph 8 illustrates the five-year land supply based on RSS figures (as adopted on 30th September 2008).
 The graph shows the actual housing completions that have taken place since 2003 set against the RSS figure of 161 units per year.
-These completions include the half yearly collated completion data for 2008.
 The red line shown on the graph takes into account the annual target and the actual completions that have taken place to provide an adjusted target over the next 5-years.
-Table 9 sets out the figures behind this graph.
-This shows that as at 31st March 2008 (taking into account permissions and completions to this date) RVBC has a 1.1yr supply of housing land.
-By the end of 2008, more information on the amount of potential land should be available as part of the SHLAA.
-When available, this information will be published on the website.
+Table 7 sets out the figures behind this graph.
+This shows that as at 31st March 2009 (taking into account permissions and completions to this date) RVBC has a 1.3yr supply of housing land.